Having the best voir dire questions goes a long way to ensuring higher verdicts.

 We included the last detail about Bertram’s son because it perfectly encapsulates the Google-it, 24/7 information overload moment in time and space that we are all currently occupying together.
 You didn’t need to know about Bertram’s brainy son, but now you know, and when the question comes up during your next trivia night, you’ll thank us.

-To frame it another way, the challenge today is no longer accessing information, but determining its quality.
+To frame it another way, today’s challenge is no longer accessing information, but determining its quality.
 It’s easy to be overwhelmed by information overload, but there is a silver lining to this cloud (at least when it comes to your next big case).
 Research in psychology provides insights into how we can obtain deeper underlying meanings from the text data available to us in spoken and written form.
 These data are incredibly valuable to trial attorneys during the jury selection process.

 By scrutinizing the SJQs and social media profiles of your potential jurors through text analysis, we can more accurately measure the psychographics of your jury candidates.
 By better understanding their psychographics, you will be in a position to pose the best voir dire questions examples possible, which will result in a more favorable jury and a more favorable outcome for you and your client.
 A win-win.